(Adult sexual situations)

 The two of them fell apart with laughter, and I almost felt compelled to join them from the sheer insanity of it.

 Terrence’s eyes shifted right, looking toward Robin, who caught his breath in between bouts.
 “Shall I give your date a ride home, sir?”
 Terrence tee-heed.

 Robin answered with a nod and a waving finger as he tried to contain his laughter.

 “Ya take the piss out of me, sir,” Terrence said and then continued to cackle.

-I rushed to the underground, not looking back and wanting to get as far away as possible.
+I got my bearing and rushed to the underground rail, not looking back and wanting to get as far away as possible.

-A month later, I sat in my office at Paragon.
-My door creaked open as Terrence entered.
+A month later, I sat in my office at paragon.
+The door creaked open as Terrence entered.